wp-plugins/reaction-buttons/readme.txt

 1. Upload and unzip the plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Optionally configure the plugin in the settings tab

+You can also use the widget to show the top x posts with the most clicks for each button in your sidebar.
+Or alternatively you can use the shortcode [reaction_buttons_most_clicks] to insert the same information somewhere in your post.
+(Takes limit_posts as argument to set up how many posts per button should be shown: Default: [reaction_buttons_most_clicks limit_posts=3])

 == Frequently Asked Questions ==